BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_events/bz_eGetPlayerInfoEvent.md

       name: eventTime
 ---

-This event is called each time the server sends out a player info update message to a remote player
+This event is called each time the server sends out a player info update message to a remote player.